hazardgoat/Focal_Mechanisms_Demo/README.md

 ```

 ### Filtering Focal Mechanism Data Into The “Aki” Format
-After conditioning the focal mechanism data, it needs to be filtered so that the resulting file can be read by the PyGMT [meca function](https://www.pygmt.org/dev/api/generated/pygmt.Figure.meca.html), which plots focal mechanism “beach-balls.”
-As the data provided by the SCEDC is in terms of strike, drip, rake, and magnitude, the focal mechanism “beach-balls” will be determined by way of the Aki and Richards (1980) convention.
+After conditioning the focal mechanism data, it needs to be filtered so that the resulting file can be read by the PyGMT [meca function](https://www.pygmt.org/dev/api/generated/pygmt.Figure.meca.html), which plots focal mechanism beach-balls.
+As the data provided by the SCEDC is in terms of strike, drip, rake, and magnitude, the focal mechanism beach-balls will be determined by way of the Aki and Richards (1980) convention.
 In this demo, earthquakes greater than or equal to M7.0 will be offset to showcase how offsetting is accomplished.
 The `meca` function requires a file to be passed directly to the `spec` parameter when offsetting, so a CSV file with specific columns and column order pertaining to the convention needs to be created.
 Additionally, the column headers must be removed, so that header names don’t plot as text.

-The following demo script function splits the focal mechanism data into two data frames at M7.0 earthquakes, then converts the magnitudes so that they are exponentially scaled; this is how the “beach-balls” will be sized when they are plotted.
+The following demo script function splits the focal mechanism data into two data frames at M7.0 earthquakes, then converts the magnitudes so that they are exponentially scaled; this is how the beach-balls will be sized when they are plotted.
 Next, it adds offset coordinates and text label columns to the data frame of M7.0 and greater earthquakes so they will be offset from their point of origin when plotted.
 Finally, the two data frames are saved as CSV files:

 ```
     # Creates a focal mechanism dataframe in the "aki" format from the focal mechanism data